 Most of the famous festivals in Myanmar are cultural and religious in Nature, reflecting the country’s deep spirituality as well as important social events.
 Many festivals are related to pagoda festivals that people from the surrounding towns and villagers come.

-There are also other festivals by may ethnic groups inhabiting the country connected with either the new year or harvest according to their own calendars.
-Apart from these festivals, some are connected with the other religions and Nats or the spirits.
+Other festivals in Myanmar by many ethnic groups inhabiting the country connected with either the new year or harvest according to their own calendars.
+Some festivals in Myanmar are connected with other religions, Nats or the spirits.

 Ananda Pagoda Festival

-This is on of the most famous pagoda festivals in Bagan.
-The Great Ananda Pagoda Festival is said to have been going on continuously since the Bagan period.
-Long ago, people from many villages around Bagan came to festival in and made camps for the whole duration of festival.
-Definitely, visitors can enjoy the traditional lifestyle of the locals during these time.
+This is one of the most famous pagoda festivals in Bagan.
+Since the Bagan period, people continuously held the great Ananda pagoda festival every year.
+Long ago, people from many villages around Bagan came to the festival in and made camps for the whole duration of the festival.
+Definitely, visitors can enjoy the traditional lifestyle of the locals during this time.

 Kachin Manaw Festival (Kachin New Year Festival)

-The Kachins, one of the major races of Myanmar, take great part in this festival and many Kachins from abroad come back to meet and dance at this special event.
-The Manaw dance is performed at Manaw Festival which originated as part of the Nat or spirit worship of the past.
+The Kachins, one of the major races of Myanmar, take a great part in this festival and many Kachins from abroad come back to meet and dance at this special event.
+The Kachin Manaw festival in Myanmar is very famous, traditional dance is performed at Manaw Festival which originated as part of the Nat or spirit worship of the past.

 Naga New Year Festival

-Naga New Year Festival is one of the rarest ceremonies in Myanmar.
-There are more than 49 different clans with their own distinctive dresses and dialects.
+Naga New Year Festival is one of the rarest festivals in Myanmar.
+There are more than 49 different clans in Naga Tribe with their own distinctive dresses and dialects.
 They gather annually to celebrate the New Year which falls on January 15.
 Package tours are available to visit the Naga New Year Festival.

 Thingyan Water Festival